cleanappio/Twitter-integration/README.md

 # Twitter-integration
 Code excertps for CleanApp + Twitter integration.

+(2022) Focus on core reporting integration functionality.

+(2023) Improved reporting, analytics, mapping functionality.

-Extending and modifying the code to add new features and functionality.
-Some examples of ways that you could extend the code might include:
+(2023-2025) Potential ways to extend and modify code to add new features and functionality:

 - Adding support for multiple hashtags that can trigger the sendDumpsiteTweet(lat: Double, long: Double, photos: List[String]) function.
 This would allow users to include different hashtags in their tweets to send Dumpsite data to different Circles or to send different types of Dumpsite data.
 - Adding support for users to view their Dumpsite data tweets in the app.
 This could include a timeline or map view of the user's tweets, allowing them to see the location and photos of the Dumpsites that they have reported.